globocom/m3u8/README.rst

 Encryption keys
 ---------------

-The segments may be or not encrypted.
+The segments may or may not be encrypted.
 The ``keys`` attribute list will be a list  with all the different keys as described with `#EXT-X-KEY`_:

 Each key has the next properties: